 US Orders Nigerian, Other Foreign Students With Cancelled Visas to Leave

-• The foreign students have been formed and warned to leave US with the assurance that they will be fished out
+• The foreign students were warned to leave the US, with the assurance that they will be fished out by the authorities

-• The Secretary of State Marco Rubio explained the reason for cancelling visas of foreign students
+• The American Secretary of State, Marco Rubio, also explained the reason for cancelling the visas of foreign students

 Legit.ng journalist, Adekunle Dada has over 8 years of experience covering metro, government policy, and international issues

-United States - President Donald Trump-led administration has began aggressively revoking student visas forcing Nigerian and hundreds of international students to leave the United States of America (USA).
+United States - President Donald Trump-led administration has begun aggressively revoking student visas, forcing Nigerian and other international students to leave the United States of America.

-The Department of Homeland Security has warned international students not to remain in United States.
+The Department of Homeland Security has warned international students not to remain in the United States, as they would be found by the authorities and sent back to their home countries.

 President Donald Trump orders Nigerian, other international students with cancelled US visas to leave

-US govt says visa cancellations is targeted at individuals whose poses “serious foreign policy consequences.”
+Donald Trump's US government says visa cancellations are targeting individuals who pose 'serious foreign policy consequences'.
 Photo credit: Andrew Hanik/Getty Images

 Source: Getty Images

-According to Vanguard, immigration lawyer Nicole Micheroni, shared the email where the warning was being issued to international students.
+According to Vanguard, immigration lawyer Nicole Micheroni shared the email of the warning that was issued to international students.

-A lawyer Dustin Baxter, has sued the US government on behalf of more than 100 affected students.
+Meanwhile, a lawyer has sued the US government on behalf of more than 100 affected students.

-Baxter said some of the students targeted never were protesters and or charged with a crime.
+Dustin Baxter said some of the students targeted were never protesters and were not charged with crimes.

-According to some foreign students, the first notice they received about their visa revocation was not from ICE but their school.
+According to some foreign students, the first notice they received about their visa revocation was not from immigration services but from their school.

-Meanwhile, many universities got no formal notice of their students’ visa revocations and found out only by seeing a student’s name in government records,
+Likewise, many universities said they received no formal notice of student visa revocations and found out only by seeing names in government records.

-An immigration attorney said that marks a major change from the way that system historically has been used.
+An immigration attorney said that the approach of the Trump administration marked a major change from the way that system had historically been used.

 The president-elect of the American Immigration Lawyers Association, Jeff Joseph, said:

-The Secretary of State Marco Rubio said visa cancellations is targeted at individuals whose presence poses “serious foreign policy consequences.”
+Secretary of State Marco Rubio said visa cancellations were targeted at individuals whose presence posed 'serious foreign policy consequences'.

-The State Department has stated it has “broad authority” to revoke visas at any time and warned that monitoring continues even after issuance.
+The State Department has stated it has 'broad authority' to revoke visas at any time and warned that monitoring continued even after issuance.

-Meanwhile, Legit.ng reported that the United States Embassy in Nigeria has announced four major requirements for Nigerians applying for its visa interviews.
+Legit.ng previously reported that the United States Embassy in Nigeria announced four major requirements for Nigerians applying for its visa interviews.

-These four announcements were disclosed on the commission's website on Friday, April 11, adding that they will take effect on Tuesday, April 22, 2025.
+These four announcements were disclosed on the commission's website on April 11, 2025, effective from April 22 this year, with applicants urged to adhere.

 PAY ATTENTION: Сheck out news that is picked exactly for YOU ➡️ find the “Recommended for you” block on the home page and enjoy!